The List Building Strategies That Grew 251,000 Subscribers

-You won’t have to fall into that camp though, because today we’re going to go over how to take your startup’s blog and refine it into a conversion building machine—and the best part is that simplicity is the foundational element, so you won’t have to worry about coding up a ton of random features.
+You won’t have to fall into that camp, though, because we’re going to go over how to take your startup’s blog and refine it into a conversion building machine.
+And the best part is that simplicity is the foundational element, so you won’t have to worry about coding up a ton of random features.

 When it comes to must-use tactics, there are two main elements that you must structure correctly to fine-tune your company blog’s conversion potential:

 - Assemble “hub” pages with your best content.